PetrLaskevic/MSoC/readme.md

 The `link` with workspaces happens automatically and it means that to tools like `vite` the import looks just like any other import from npmjs.com published modules in  `node_modules` and it is happy.
 So `vite` doesn't have the slightest idea that `code-scanner` is instead in reality in an adjacent folder.
 Also if I publish this, I would not have to change the import names anywhere.

-# To view the generated Mermaid graph
+# To view the generated Mermaid graph (if you're not using the frontend)
 For each file a graph is generated.
 Paste the graph to [https://mermaid.live](https://mermaid.live) (There is also [mermaimaidchart.com](mermaimaidchart.com), but the `.live` page is better since it does not require login).